ansible/ansible/docs/docsite/rst/plugins/connection.rst

     The default user name to log in as, most plugins defaul to the 'current user running Ansible'

 Each plugin might also have a specific version of a variable that overrides the general version.
 For example, :ref:`ansible_ssh_host` for the :doc:`ssh <connection/ssh>` plugin.

-You can extend Ansible to support other transports (such as SNMP or message bus) by dropping a custom plugin into the ``connection_plugins`` directory.

 .. _connection_plugin_list: